 If you’re looking to try Carolina Rigging and want to get everything in one shot, then check out this Carolina Rig Kit.
-It’s a complete set of very good quality tackle, and everything you’ll need for Carolina rigging.
-Now lets get in to the components.
+It’s a complete set of the required tackle needed for Carolina rigging.
+Now let’s get in to the components.

 The type of beads traditionally used are glass red faceted beads.
 They come in a range of sizes but most popular for the Carolina Rig are 8mm or 10mm.
 The reason most anglers prefer glass beads over plastic is they give off more of a clacking sound, they’re just more expensive than plastic.

-The swivel is what connects the main line to the bait.
-Their main purpose is keeping the weight a pre-determined distance from the hook, but they also allow the bait to spin without causing a line twist.
+The swivel is what connects the mainline to the leader.
+It’s main purpose is keeping the weight a predetermined distance from the hook, but they also allow the bait to spin without causing a line twist.
 Although any swivel will suffice, a good quality one will perform better and last longer.

-Some anglers prefer a shorter leader for fishing this rig up in the shallows.
-For one the water is shallow so the bait doesn’t need a ton of slack to sink slowly to the bottom.
-For another, the rig tends to come through and around shallow cover a lot better when the leader is shorter like around ten to sixteen inches.
+Some anglers prefer a shorter leader for fishing this rig in the shallows.
+For one, the water is shallow so the bait doesn’t need a ton of slack to sink slowly to the bottom.
+For another, the rig tends to come through and around shallow cover a lot better when the leader is shorter.
+A short leader would be in the ten to sixteen inch range.

 How To Fish A Carolina Rig

-Essentially, all you’re fishing is the weight, you’re just dragging the weight slowly along the bottom.
-As the weight comes across the bottom it is going to bump and roll over stuff, and as that happens the worm is getting tugged and jerked by the impact the weight makes with objects.
+When fishing a Carolina Rig you’re essentially working the weight by just dragging it slowly along the bottom.
+As the weight comes across the bottom it is going to bump and roll over stuff.
+And as that happens, the worm is getting tugged and jerked by the impact the weight makes with objects.
 Basically the worm’s action is a byproduct of how you work the weight and what it hits.